kanhua/udacity-dand-data-vis/README.md

 ## Summary
 Basketball fans may be aware that NBA teams are shooting more and more three-point field goals.
-The project aims to visualize the trend the evolution of three-pointers in the NBA.
-This visualization allows users to explore and compare a number of 3-pointer statistics of each NBA team since 1990.
+The project aims to visualize the evolution of three-pointers in the NBA.
+This visualization allows readers to explore and compare a number of 3-pointer statistics of each NBA team since 1990.

 #### Background information
+#### Three-point field goals
-In a basketball game, you typically get two points or three points when you shot the ball into the hoop, which is called as a "field goal".
-You can get three points if you shot behind the three-point line, which is around 23 feet from the hoop.
-The history and evolution of three-point lines can be found in this [wiki article](https://en.wikipedia.org/wiki/Three-point_field_goal).
+In basketball games, a team earned three points if the a successful shot is made behind the three-point arc by the player, which is typically 23 feet from the hoop.
+If a successful shot is made within the three-point arc, the team earned two-points instead.
+In a round of offense, a team can choose to make a two-point shot or three-point shot.

+##### Should you take the risk and shoot the three-pointer?
+In short, the dilemma that the basketball players are facing is: should you take greater risk, shoot the ball further from the basket that potentially gives you three points? or should you shoot the ball near the basket but only get two points?

 ## Design
-This visualization presents some offense statistics of each team from 1990 to 2016.
-The users are able to select which team team to plotted on the main chart.
+Since we would like to investigate how the team statistics related to three-point field goals evolves with time, a X-Y scatter plot serves this purpose well.
+Also, assigning different colors to each time at once makes the plot very busy.
+Instead, we let the readers to select the teams that they want to highlight.
+The readers are also able to select which statisitics to show.

 #### V0
 The initial version was made by modifying [this example](http://dimplejs.org/advanced_examples_viewer.html?id=advanced_storyboard_control) provided on dimple.js official website.